terabyte-256/gacha-pull-simulation/README.md

 ## Acknowledgments

-- Devs for creating these games
+- HoYoverse, Hypergryph, Kuro Games, and other game developers for creating these games
-- The gaming community for documenting gacha mechanics
+- The gacha gaming community for documenting pity systems and pull mechanics
 - All contributors to this project